 - Responding crews should follow their organization's policies and procedures, and responding investor-owned electric companies, public power utilities, and electric cooperatives should work to minimize the chance of infected workers travelling.
 A responding organization may wish to use the COVID-19 Questionnaire with their employees before sending them to the requesting organization.
-(See COVID-19 Mutual Assistance Questionnaire.) - Requesting investor-owned electric companies, public power utilities, and electric cooperatives should minimize movement of crews to different regions in their territory.
+(See COVID-19 Mutual Assistance Questionnaire.) - Requesting organizations should minimize movement of crews to different regions in their territory.
 By assigning the same crews to the same work areas, cross pollination and potential exposures are limited.
 Note, this may require organizations to need additional resources and could impact restoration times.

-- □ Investor-owned electric companies, public power utilities, and electric cooperatives should consider moving toward more isolated and self-contained responding teams to limit the exposure between crews who work for the requesting organization and responding crews.
-Keep crew teams intact to minimize exposure and execute "transfer of control" best practices for restoration when possible to limit exposure between crews of the requesting organization and responding crews. - □ When information is available, requesting investor-owned electric companies, public power utilities, and electric cooperatives should avoid sending responding crews into areas or facilities with significant COVID-19 outbreaks.
-The requesting company should restore in those areas. - □ When information is available, the requesting organization should provide full situational awareness of the COVID-19 impact, the number of cases in the community (or region), and what protective measures are in place to responding crews and their organization, with regular updates. - □ Requesting investor-owned electric companies, public power utilities, and electric cooperatives should clarify how long they expect responding crews to be in their area. - Requesting organizations should identify a liaison who can work with each responding entity to provide information about local conditions.
+- Investor-owned electric companies, public power utilities, and electric cooperatives should consider moving toward more isolated and self-contained responding teams to limit the exposure between crews who work for the requesting organization and responding crews.
+Keep crew teams intact to minimize exposure and execute "transfer of control" best practices for restoration when possible to limit exposure between crews of the requesting organization and responding crews. - □ When information is available, requesting organizations should avoid sending responding crews into areas or facilities with significant COVID-19 outbreaks.
+The requesting company should restore in those areas. - □ When information is available, the requesting organization should provide full situational awareness of the COVID-19 impact, the number of cases in the community (or region), and what protective measures are in place to responding crews and their organization, with regular updates. - Requesting organizations should clarify how long they expect responding crews to be in their area. - Requesting organizations should identify a liaison who can work with each responding entity to provide information about local conditions.
 Consider providing this information in advance of receiving responding crews. - Requesting organizations should try to minimize person-to-person contact for material distribution and use drop points. - Requesting organizations should use technology for onboarding and briefings (e.g., online conferencing services, conference calls) or conduct briefings in the field to reduce large meetings.
-Have safety onboarding on videos that can be distributed to crews in advance, with conference calls for Q&A. Conduct daily briefings remotely where feasible. - □ If practicable, pre-staging should be avoided unless the threat is imminent. - Requesting organizations should look for opportunities within the restoration process to execute the function remotely [dispatching functions, advanced metering infrastructure (AMI) functionality, assessment, etc.]. - Both requesting and responding organizations may want to consider screening of crews using noncontact thermometers before deployment and upon arrival to verify employees do not have fevers above 100.4 F.
+Have safety onboarding on videos that can be distributed to crews in advance, with conference calls for Q&A. Conduct daily briefings remotely where feasible. - □ If practicable, extensive pre-staging should be avoided unless the threat is imminent.
+Pre-staging should follow social distancing practices. - Requesting organizations should look for opportunities within the restoration process to execute the function remotely (dispatching functions, advanced metering infrastructure (AMI) functionality, assessment, etc.). - Both requesting and responding organizations may want to consider screening of crews using noncontact thermometers before deployment and upon arrival to verify employees do not have fevers above 100.4 F. - Organizations should encourage workers to report to supervisors situations where social distancing cannot be maintained so ways to mitigate can be explored.